877-921-4050

 • Sweaty palms

-Long term and daily users often exhibit some of the following behavioral symptoms:
+Long term and daily marijuana / weed / pot users often exhibit some of the following behavioral signs and symptoms:

-loss of interest in extracurricular / recrational activites
+• Loss of interest in extracurricular / recreational activities

-Marijuana has a reputation among users and as a relaxing and harmless drug that has no lasting effects, has no addictive potential and causes no physiological damage.
+Marijuana has a reputation among pot users as a relaxing and harmless drug that has no lasting effects.
+Some think weed addiction is not possible and it causes no physiological damage.
 Marijuana, however, has many adverse effects.
 There are more than 400 chemicals in marijuana.
-Marijuana users may be as much as 200 times more likely of having psychotic episodes or irreversible psychosis.
-Marijuana users also often do not feel impaired, but reaction times and thinking processes are delayed or compromised, which makes driving and other tasks dangerous — leading to extremely high accident and death rates related to use.
+Weed and pot users may be as much as 200 times more likely of having psychotic episodes or irreversible psychosis.
+Marijuana and pot users also often do not feel impaired, but reaction times and thinking processes are delayed or compromised, which makes driving and other tasks dangerous — leading to extremely high accident and death rates related to weed and pot use.
 Marijuana users are also more likely to get colds, cancer and emphysema due in part to weakened immunity in the body.
-Marijuana users may also have difficulty in interpersonal relationships due to extreme mood swings, de-personalization and delusions.
-Most controversial is marijuana’s repuation as a gateway or stepping stone drug.
-Because of the drugs social acceptance, second only to alcohol, using marijuana is often seen as an adolescent norm or right of passage.
-This misconseption of the potential harmful effects of marijuana contributes greatly to the widespread use of marijuana by adolescents.
+Weed and pot users may also have difficulty in interpersonal relationships due to extreme mood swings, de-personalization and delusions.
+Most controversial is marijuana’s reputation as a gateway or stepping stone drug.
+Because of the weed and pot’s social acceptance, second only to alcohol, using marijuana is often seen as an adolescent norm or rite of passage.
+This misconception of the potential harmful effects of marijuana contributes greatly to the widespread use of marijuana by adolescents.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that the younger someone is when he or she uses marijuana, the more likely he or she is to use other drugs when they reach adulthood.

 Here's how some of the "harder" drugs compare in terms of use: